abahmed/Deer/README.md

 Check [Our Docs](./docs/index.md) for **building**  and **installing** instructions.

-If you would like to contribute to Deer, see [Contributing guidelines](CONTRIBUTING.md) to get started.
+If you would like to contribute to Deer, see [Our Docs](./docs/index.md) too.

 ### Get in touch!